German Lawyer for Cross-Border Prenuptial Agreements

 Engagement in Three Steps

-If further legal support appears advisable, you will then receive an individual quote for the continued structuring and legal support of the prenuptial agreement.
-This ensures that it is clear from the outset whether, and to what extent, further representation is appropriate.
+If further legal support appears advisable, you will then receive an individual quote for the continued legal structuring and support of the prenuptial agreement.
+This ensures that it becomes clear at an early stage whether, and to what extent, further representation is appropriate.

 199